Today we share some of the amazing health benefits of ginger

 When it comes to keeping your family healthy, you’re probably wondering how you can add seasonings and spices into your regular food to give your system a little boost.
 While ginger can’t cure everything, it’s been a favourite herb for many centuries.

 Ginger is used in cooking, teas, and other recipes to keep your tummy feeling okay and fight nausea as well as other health issues.
-Since this versatile herb can be added into recipes and used as a herbal tea, we wanted to share some of the amazing health benefits of this herb with you today.
+Since this versatile herb can be added to recipes and used as a herbal tea, we wanted to share some of the amazing health benefits of ginger with you today.

 If you’re feeling nauseous from pregnancy or the common stomach bug, this little herb called ginger can help relieve the symptoms.
 Medical professionals have used ginger powder for chemo patients to help reduce nausea associated with chemotherapy.
 You can use ginger at home in a warm herbal tea to help alleviate nausea from sickness or pregnancy.